-The New Zealand Superannuation Fund is a global investment fund designed to help pre-fund the future costs of universal superannuation.
+The Fund is a global investment fund set up to partially pre-fund the future cost of New Zealand superannuation.
 By using the Fund to save now in order to pay for future retirement benefits, the Government aims to smooth the cost of New Zealand Superannuation between today's taxpayers and future generations.